 Other secure apps

 Then we have Signal, a very new addition to the saturated video calling and voice messaging application world.
 The non-profit organization, the Signal Foundation launched a stable version of Signal last month.

 It uses the Internet to send one-to-one and group messages.
 These may include text and audio files, voice notes, images and videos.

-It is also available through a mobile application which can also make one-to-one voice and video calls.
+It is also available through a mobile application that can also make one-to-one voice and video calls.
 We expect the Android version to become well-loved soon.
-It can operate as a replacement for SMS app.
+It can operate as a replacement for the SMS app.

 Signal’s emphasis on messages being protected and voice and video calls being stable because of the push by hackers to infiltrate the plethora of online messaging and video applications coming online over the past few months since Covid-19 broke out.